Marguerite Louppe: Career

 Louppe attended classes at a variety of the more casual art schools in Paris until 1926: the Académie Julian, the Académie de la Grande Chaumière, the Académie Scandinave, and the Académie André Lhote.
 The Académie Julian fostered and nurtured a spirit of independence and radicalism which was internalized in Louppe's work, and led to a subtle reimagining of existing stylistic conventions many of which were generated by predecessors such as Pierre Bonnard, André Derain, and Édouard Vuillard, and became the focus of her contemporaries Raymond Legueult, Roland Oudot, and Brianchon.
 Louppe and Brianchon met at an event at the Académie Julian.
-They were married on June 18, 1934, and their only child was born a year later.
+They were married on 18 June 1934 and their only child was born a year later.

 Brianchon acted as a colleague of Louppe as well as her husband; even before his rise in the French art world, the couple exhibited together as equals.
 In January 1936, Henri Héraut organized a group exhibition at the Galerie Charpentier titled Premier Salon de la Nouvelle Génération in which was exhibited the “elite of the young painters”, including both Louppe and Brianchon.
 The exhibition also included the work of Oudot, Legeult, and Constantin Terechkovitch.
-Further exhibitions at Charpentier continued; La Femme et les Peintres et Sculpteurs Contemporains which took place from December 12, 1941, through January 11, 1942, and included Kees van Dongen, Pierre Bonnard, Aristide Maillol, André Dunoyer de Segonzac, Roland Oudot, Georges Rouault, Georges Braque, and Maurice Denis.
+Further exhibitions at Charpentier continued; La Femme et les Peintres et Sculpteurs Contemporains which took place from 12 December 1941 to 11 January 1942, and included Kees van Dongen, Pierre Bonnard, Aristide Maillol, André Dunoyer de Segonzac, Roland Oudot, Georges Rouault, Georges Braque, and Maurice Denis.
 Over the years Louppe exhibited her work in Paris at Galerie Charles-Auguste Girard, Galerie Druet, Galerie Louis Carré, and Galerie René Drouet.
 One project known to have been a collaboration between Brianchon and Louppe was a series of three murals for the Conservatoire National de Musique et d'Art Dramatique de Paris created in 1943.
 Unfortunately, the schools of music and drama later separated and subsequent renovations left no record of the collaboration.
 In 1950, Louppe produced a series of gouaches, reproduced as lithographs for the novel Le Jardin de Bêtes Sauvages for noted member of the Académie Française Georges Duhamel.

 In 1959, the couple purchased their home in Périgord and divided their time between the country and Paris.
 Louppe had her own space—a legitimate studio—for the first time.
 Her two-story studio was an auxiliary building attached to the main house while Brianchon's studio was a detached house about a minute's walk across the lane from where they lived.

 In the final period of her active artistic life, Louppe exhibited at Galerie des Granges in Geneva in 1978 and Galerie Yoshii in Paris in 1980.
 Her last ten years were plagued with declining vision and eventual blindness, and she died in Paris in 1989.